 No, your dermatologist will not remove the mole on the first visit.
 A mole is removed only if it is asymmetrical, has irregular borders, does not have an even color, is larger than 6 mm, or if the size or shape changes.
 If the dermatologist suspects it to be cancer, he or she will take a biopsy and then remove the mole.
 And if the mole is esthetically disturbing, then it can be removed.

---Someone from Newark, United States, 18 hours ago
+--Someone from San Francisco, United States, 21 hours ago

 "Thank you so much"